h2oai/data-science-examples/README.md

 ## Adding a new category

-* You need to add a cat.txt and idx file for each category.
+* Create a new directory.
+The name of the directory is not used for any of the generated output.

+* Add your new directory to the idx file of the category that contains it.

-* cat.txt is one line that contains the category name.
+* Add a cat.txt file in your new directory.
+This is one line that contains the category name.

-* idx is a multi line file.  each line contains the name of a directory.  each directory is either a sub-category or an example.  items appear in the order they are included in the idx file.
+* Add an idx file in your new directory.  idx is a multi line file.  each line contains the name of a directory.  each directory is either a sub-category or an example.  items appear in the order they are included in the idx file.

-* Note that the top-level category (Data Science Examples) is special and generally ignored by gen.py so that text isn't repeated over and over all over the place.
+* Note that the top-level category (Data Science Examples) is special and generally ignored by gen.py so that "Data Science Examples" isn't repeated all over the place.

 ## Adding a new example

 * Create a new directory.
+The name of the directory is not used for any of the generated output.

 * Add your new directory to the idx file of the category that contains it.

-* Add an ex.txt file.
+* Add a ex.txt file in your new directory.
 This is one line that contains the example name.

-* Add an ex.md file.
+* Add a ex.md file in your new directory.
 This is a markdown file that describes the example.
 For consistency with the generated code from gen.py, this should not include H1, H2 or H3 tags.
 This may include H4, H5, H6 tags.

+* The example description markdown file ex.md is converted to html using the node **markdown** tool.

 * Create as many code example files as you have.
   * ex-R.R
   * ex-h2o.R
   * ... etc.

+* Code example files are copied verbatim into the generated examples.html.

 > The names of the code example files must match exactly what gen.py expects.